emaesen/blog-template-with-article-photo-video-art-posts/cms/README.md

   - changing a property name doesn't always propagate to the graphql schema
   - adding a new property to an existing component sometimes is non-editable when trying to use in a content type.
     - restarting the server may or may not fix this.
+  - if you create a Single Type with the same name (but singular) as a Collection Type (plural name), the application shows again a non-descriptive "an error occured" message.
+    - it's not possible to restart the server.
+    - the conflicting configuration files need to be manually removed before the server can be restarted.